DufengWang/neighborapp1/README.md

 This is an app that helps neighbors connect with each other and utilizes each other as a safety net.

 How to run it: mongod + npm start.
-Open browsers in both Incognito mode and normal mode, register new users, and all the MVP features listed below should work fine.
+Open browsers in both Incognito mode and normal mode, register for new users, and all the MVP features listed below should work fine.

 MVP Features (Already Implemented):
  1. Login/Authentification